“And so, my children, listen to me, for all who follow my ways are joyful. Listen to my instruction and be wise. Don’t ignore it.” Proverbs 8:32

-We have only had our current car for a few months, and it still surprises me every now and then by doing things I don’t expect; The night before last when I set out to drive home on our first frosty night of this winter, I was amazed by a notification that suddenly flashed up on the screen on the dashboard:”Warning!
+We have only had our current car for a few months, and it still surprises me every now and then by doing unexpected things; The night before last when I set out to drive home on our first frosty night of this winter, I was amazed by a notification that suddenly flashed up on the screen on the dashboard: ”Warning!
 Icy road conditions ahead”

-Oh wow, I’ve never had a car so sophisticated that it warned me that the road ahead was about to become icy!
+Wow!
+I’ve never had a car so sophisticated that it warned me about the road conditions.

-I needed the warning and immediately slowed down a little, becoming lot more alert, watching out for any icy patches.
+I heeded the warning and immediately slowed down a little, becoming lot more alert, watching out for any icy patches.
 I didn’t see any, but I was glad of the warning anyway.

 This event made me think of a spiritual parallel.

 Have you ever been just going along smoothly in life, where everything seems great; Your Bible reading is really rich and satisfying, your interpersonal relationships are good, and most importantly, it feels as though your walk with God has never been closer.
 Then suddenly, seemingly out of nowhere, the “wheels come off” – and you’re left thinking ‘what happened’?

 Thinking now of those times in my own life, if I’m honest with myself, there’s no “suddenly” involved in it at all.
 There are always little warning signs that something isn’t quite right with me or needs attention in my ‘engine’ – my heart.